Skip to content

 Notice

-Did you notice that I’m making my “November” checklist two weeks into the month?
-Yes, that’s right – I’m gleefully starting two weeks late on my Thanksgiving prep.
+Two years ago when I wrote up this checklist, you may not have noticed that made my “November” checklist two weeks into the month!
+Yes, that’s right – I gleefully started this list two weeks late on my Thanksgiving prep that year.

 Remember, as long as you start right now—that’s better than not starting!